 This report aims to provide a framework for the efficient and effective ex situ conservation of globally important collections of millets.
 The Crop Trust considers this document to be an important framework for guiding the allocation of its resources.
 However, the Crop Trust does not take responsibility for the relevance, accuracy or completeness of the information in this document and does not commit to funding any of the priorities identified.
+Some corrections were made after the first published version of this document.
 This strategy document (dated 8 March 2022) is expected to continue to evolve and be updated as and when circumstances change or new information becomes available.